Perceptua/perceptua/_posts/2019-09-30-the-birth-of-tragedy.md

 ---
-title: The Birth of Tragedy
+title: The Birth Of Tragedy
 creator: Friedrich Nietzsche
 categories: [Philosophy]
 description: Nietzsche's The Birth of Tragedy contains many insights relevant to the way we think about art, life, & culture.